Skip to content

 Simple XML to dictionary converter.

 This module provides a utility class for parsing XML strings and converting them to nested dictionary structures for easier JSON-like manipulation.
+Built on lxml for high performance and robust parsing with automatic handling of malformed XML and fragments.

 SimpleXML